rish-codes/MailDB-Data-Analysis/README.md

   - s-githens@northwestern.edu ->  swgithen@mtu.edu
   - sgithens@cam.ac.uk -> swgithen@mtu.edu

---------------------START HERE-----------------------------

 And so all the mail messages will be collected under one sender even if they used several email addresses over the lifetime of the mailing list.

 You can also make similar entries in the DNSMapping table if there are multiple DNS names you want mapped to a single DNS.
 In the Sakai data I add the following
 mapping:

 iupui.edu -> indiana.edu

-So all the folks from the various Indiana University campuses are tracked together
+So all the folks from the various Indiana University campuses are tracked together.

-You can re-run the gmodel.py over and over as you look at the data, and add mappings to make the data cleaner and cleaner.
-When you are done, you will have a nicely indexed version of the email in index.sqlite.
+You can re-run the *gmodel.py* over and over as you look at the data, and add mappings to make the data cleaner and cleaner.
+When you are done, you will have a nicely indexed version of the email in *index.sqlite*.
 This is the file to use to do data analysis.
 With this file, data analysis will be really quick.

-The first, simplest data analysis is to do a "who does the most" and "which organzation does the most"?
-This is done using gbasic.py:
+The first, simplest data analysis is done using *gbasic.py*.
+It basically finds top Email list participants and top Email organizations.

-Mac: python3 gbasic.py
-Win: gbasic.py

-How many to dump?
-5
-Loaded messages= 51330 subjects= 25033 senders= 1584

-Top 5 Email list participants
-steve.swinsburg@gmail.com 2657
-azeckoski@unicon.net 1742
-ieb@tfd.co.uk 1591
-csev@umich.edu 1304
-david.horwitz@uct.ac.za 1184

-Top 5 Email list organizations gmail.com 7339
-umich.edu 6243
-uct.ac.za 2451
-indiana.edu 2258
-unicon.net 2055

-You can look at the data in index.sqlite and if you find a problem, you can update the Mapping table and DNSMapping table in content.sqlite and re-run gmodel.py.
+Problematic data in *index.sqlite* can be fixed by updating the Mapping table and DNSMapping table in *content.sqlite* and re-running *gmodel.py*.

-There is a simple vizualization of the word frequence in the subject lines in the file gword.py:

-Mac: python3 gword.py
-Win: gword.py

-Range of counts: 33229 129
-Output written to gword.js

-This produces the file gword.js which you can visualize using the file gword.htm.
+*gword.py* is used to get frequency data and convert it to a JavaScript file, *gword.js* which you can visualize using the file *gword.htm*.

-A second visualization is in gline.py.
+A second visualization is in *gline.py*.
 It visualizes email participation by organizations over time.

-Mac: python3 gline.py
-Win: gline.py

-Loaded messages= 51330 subjects= 25033 senders= 1584
-Top 10 Oranizations
-['gmail.com', 'umich.edu', 'uct.ac.za', 'indiana.edu', 'unicon.net', 'tfd.co.uk', 'berkeley.edu', 'longsight.com', 'stanford.edu', 'ox.ac.uk']
-Output written to gline.js

-Its output is written to gline.js which is visualized using gline.htm.
+Its output is written to *gline.js* which is visualized using *gline.htm*.